aratik711/docker-workshop/exercise-3.md

 ```

 Now your new image is available for anyone to use! https://hub.docker.com/u/

+You can then create a container from the new image, start the redis server and check for the response of `ping` command.
+Check if you get a `(error) NOAUTH Authentication required` error.
+If so then pass the password as parameter to the `redis-cli` command.

 Once you're done with that, you can wrap things up with [Exercise 4](exercise-4.md).